International Rugby League: Competitions

-The game in Europe is only partially overseen by the Rugby League International Federation with the Rugby League European Federation also having a large say in the running and expansion of the game throughout Europe.
+International Rugby League overseas international tournaments.
+Competitions within one of the four confederations (Americas Rugby League, Asia-Pacific Rugby League, European Rugby League, and Middle East Africa Rugby League) are usually not overseen by the IRL.

 World Cup

-The RLIF oversees the international game of rugby league, including the Rugby League World Cup, first held in 1954 in France and the first competition to be officially known as the "Rugby World Cup".
-Since then the World Cup has been held a total of 15 times, with the most recent Cup being held in Australia, New Zealand and Papua New Guinea during 2017 which was eventually won by Australia.
-The next event was held in 2021.
-The RLIF also sanctioned and oversaw the Women's Rugby League World Cup since its inception in 2000.
-The tournament is now held in conjunction with the men's tournament.
+The IRL is in charge of the Rugby League World Cup, first held in 1954 in France and the first competition to be officially known as the "Rugby World Cup".
+Since then the World Cup has been held a total of 16 times, with the most recent Cup being held in England in 2022.
+The IRL also sanctioned and has overseen the Women's Rugby League World Cup since its inception in 2000.
+The tournament is held in conjunction with the men's tournament, but will be a separate event from 2028.

 Four Nations

-The RLIF also runs the Four Nations series between the Big Three powers, England, Australia and New Zealand and a fourth nation from either Europe or the South Pacific depending on where the competition is being played, as the hosts are alternate between England and Oceania.
-The current winners are Australia who won the 2016 series in England.
+The IRL also ran the Four Nations series between the Big Three powers, England, Australia and New Zealand and a fourth nation from either Europe or the South Pacific depending on where the competition was being played, as the hosts were alternate between England and Oceania.
+The final winner was Australia who won the 2016 series in England, prior to the competitions abolishment.

-Development competitions

-Pacific Rugby League International are regular competitions between teams in the South Pacific and are used as qualifiers for World Cups and Four Nations.
+Emerging Nations Tournament

-Rugby League Emerging Nations Tournament is a tournament between affiliate members and nations with goals of growing the game of rugby league.
+The Rugby League Emerging Nations Tournament is a tournament between affiliate members and nations with goals of growing the game of rugby league.

-Americas Cup is a competition between Brazil, Canada, Chile, Jamaica and the US.